jchrom/trelloR/README.md

 2. Some columns are expected to be less frequently used than others and thus dropped.

-If you dont think this is useful, set `simplify = FALSE`.
+If you dont think this is useful, set `fix = FALSE`.
 This will give you a flat `data.frame` with all the columns and original variable names.

 ## Calling your own queries

-All the `get_` functions are really just wrappers for the `get_trello` function.
-The `get_trello` function in turn calls the `httr::GET` function.
+All the `get_` functions call the `get_trello` function which is basically a wrapper for `httr::GET` function.

 This gradually strips away complexity in the following way: